farhad-dalirani/ROS-1-Warm-Up/README.md

 # About this repository:
-This repository contains code, instructions, commands, etc for Robotic Operating System for Warming-up (ROS 1).
+This repository contains code, instructions, commands, etc for Robotic Operating System (ROS 1) for the purpose of Warming-up.

 # Install ROS Noetic